Learning how to set boundaries was been difficult for me.

 Our need to belong makes it difficult to set boundaries in relationships

-According to evolutionary psychology, the human mind evolves at a much slower pace than our environment so our minds still think the same way they did 10,000 years ago on some issues.
+According to evolutionary psychology, the human mind evolves at a much slower pace than our environment; our minds still think the same way they did 10,000 years ago on some issues.

 Our minds are wired towards tribalism because ten thousand years ago being kicked out of our tribe meant death.